 In the frantic life of a startup, founders often find themselves making countless decisions, day in, day out.
-The rapid-fire nature of this process often leaves founders wondering: “Will this decision significantly affect the future of my company?”
+The rapid-fire nature of this process often leaves founders asking themselves, “Will this decision significantly affect the future of my company?”

-Fortunately, for most decisions, the answer is “no.” But there is one major choice that can significantly affect the future of your company — the type of business entity you form.
+Fortunately, for most decisions, the answer is “no.” But there is one major choice that can significantly affect the future of your company from the jump — the type of business entity you form.

 What are the different types of business entities for startup incorporation?

 To understand the impact of which business entity you choose to form, it helps to first understand the three basic types you can choose from.
 All offer the owner(s) limited liability for business debts and obligations.
 What differentiates them from each other — and what matters most to investors — is their federal income tax characteristics.

 An S Corporation is not subject to federal income tax.
 Instead the company’s shareholders pay federal income tax on the taxable income of the S Corporation’s business based on their pro-rated stock ownership.

 Like S Corporations, LLCs are “pass-through” entities, which means that their owners (known as members) pay tax on the portion of the LLC’s income that is allocated to them based on the LLC agreement.
 For LLCs with multiple members — which is exactly what happens when you have investors — the LLC is treated as a partnership, and the members of the LLC are treated as partners for federal income tax purposes.